signal18/replication-manager/README.md

 test=true
 ```

 The test can be run on existing cluster but the default is to bootstrap a local replication cluster via the path to some MariaDB server install locally.
+Some test are requiring sysbench and haproxy so it's advice to set

 ```
 mariadb-binary-path = "/usr/local/mysql/bin"
+sysbench-binary-path = "/usr/sbin/sysbench"
+sysbench-threads = 4
+sysbench-time = 60
+haproxy = true
+haproxy-binary-path = "/usr/sbin/haproxy"
 ```

 Command line print test